jonathanward/_shifted/README.txt

 The player can assume each guest chose one unique dish from the menu.
 Consequently, two of the menu items are not present at the table.

 On each turn, the player guesses the order of dishes (starting at place 1).
+The player has eight guesses.

 ======= CLUES =======